- This event has passed.

 “I loved the deep well of knowledge and experience that the facilitators brought to the discussion.
-Your willingness to share lessons from your experiences really added a lot of depth to the retreat for me. “
+Your willingness to share lessons from your experiences really added a lot of depth to the event for me. “

-“This retreat honestly turned me around from the brink of quitting and burning out to a feeling of renewed purpose, energy, excitement, and solidarity.
+“This event honestly turned me around from the brink of quitting and burning out to a feeling of renewed purpose, energy, excitement, and solidarity.
 I’m committed to making this an annual tradition for myself to attend.
 The benefits cannot be overstated.”

 “I experienced significant personal and professional growth.
 Fun and emotional, great ways to come to terms with our climate situation.”

 “ Not what I was expecting (not really sure what I was expecting) but, loved it!
 This was actually the best thing for me at this time.
 Thanks!”